 frustration —> shopping —> relief —> regret —> return the items

 I realized I often felt as though the money we’ve budgeted to give me to spend on myself each month was never enough.
 It turns out I was looking to things to make me feel better about myself or my home, and no amount of money would achieve that.
+I allowed the pitfalls of shopping to cloud my vision for my poor choices.

 One day I asked God to change my perspective.
 It didn’t happen in a miracle minute, but it is happening.
 Recently I realized it’d been a few months since I’d been in a particular super store and when I reported this to my not-easily-impressed husband he was amazed!
 Don’t doubt that God can stop up a hole inside that you’re trying to fill with unnecessary things.